AMWA-TV/bcp-003/best-practice-secure-comms.md

 Servers SHOULD NOT use SSL compression, as this has a known vulnerability.

-Implementers SHOULD consider the impact of TLS Session Tickets (RFC 5077) on performance.
+Implementers SHOULD consider the impact of TLS Session Tickets ([RFC 5077][RFC-5077]) on performance.

 Implementers SHOULD be aware of OWASP's recommendations on [Server Protocol and Cipher Configuration](OWASP-TRANSPORT).